chimeng62/laptop_battery_endurance_test/README.md

 ### Windows:

-Note: You must run the following commands in Command Prompt (CMD), do not run on PowerShell (You may need to install C++ Builds Tools if the error show when building wheels.
-Check the error message to see if you need to do so)
+Note: You must run the following commands in Command Prompt (CMD), do not run on PowerShell

 ```sh
 python -m venv battery_test_env